napari/napari.github.io/dev/_sources/developers/documentation/index.md

 :class: tip

-If you already have teaching materials e.g. recordings, slide decks or Jupyter notebooks hosted somewhere, you can add links to these on our [napari workshops](../../further-resources/napari-workshops.md) page.
+If you already have teaching materials e.g. recordings, slide decks or Jupyter notebooks hosted somewhere, you can add links to these on our [napari workshops](workshops) page.
 ```

+(contributing-docs-step-one)=

 ## 1. Write your documentation